marie-phu-qui/sprint-1/command-line.md

 touch : create a new empty file (city) where you are.
 As if you would implant a new town (that can be filled with info but not extended to contain other file).

-less <file> : shows you the inside of your city(file).
+less "file" : shows you the inside of your city(file).
 With this command you can stroll (scroll) to get a good impression of your city(file) and use the space key to see it displayed by districts (pages).
 Type the letter "q" to exit the city(file).

-cp <file> <directory> : duplicates your city(file) in another country (directory).
+cp "file" "directory" : duplicates your city(file) in another country (directory).
 Be careful not to have a city(file) with the same name in your country (directory) of destination as this command will change it to the exact same you are copying.

 rm : removes your file/city.
 rm -rf : removes your settlement/folder even if it is filled.